gradient-pulse/phi-mesh/pulse/README.md

      State the breakthrough, tension, echo, invariance, or Δ → GC → CF observation you wish to fossilize.

 That’s all.
-I will generate, structure, and commit the pulse using the canonical Φ-Mesh schema, and the system will integrate it automatically into the Tag Map.
+I will generate, structure, and commit the pulse using the canonical Φ-Mesh schema, and the system will integrate it automatically into the Tag Map (https://gradient-pulse.github.io/phi-mesh/tag_map.html).

 Thank you for contributing to coherence.
 ```